-Bilingual Black Justice Coordinator: Mouna Bile.
-Contact Mouna at the clinic to learn more.
+Bilingual Black Justice Coordinator: Gachi Issa.
+Contact Gachi at the clinic to learn more.

 Andy was born in Kinshasa, the Democratic Republic of Congo and moved to Canada 23 years ago with his family.
 He is part of the Rwandan-Canadian Community of Hamilton Association, where he previously held the role of Coordinator in charge of Youth & Sports for 7 years.
 He is happy to be a member of the (newly) formed “Together We Rise” Advisory Committee, an initiative of the Black community of Hamilton.

 Celeste holds a BA in Philosophy from McMaster University.
 She is a passionate advocator and community organizer.
 Her passion for helping those in need shift attitudes in others while discovering themselves through stories has made her a sought after speaker and presenter in Ontario and the US.
 Her most recent presentation was a TedX talk in Hamilton Celeste believes the words of John Quincy Adams who says; “If your actions inspire others to dream more, learn more, do more or become more, you are a leader”